RCPRG-ros-pkg/velmwheel/readme.md

 [bash-utils](https://github.com/kpierczy/bash-utils) library.
 All of these can be run by:

-  - changing `PROJECT_ROS_DISTRO` variable in the `source source_me.bash` file to the target ROS2 version (at the moment project has been tested on ROS2 Galactic in Ubuntu 20.04LTS environment)
+  - changing `PROJECT_ROS_DISTRO` variable in the `source source_me.bash` file to the target ROS2 version (at the moment project has been tested on ROS2 Humble in Ubuntu 22.04LTS environment)
   - typing `source source_me.bash update` into the terminal from the root directory of the project

 The latter will inspect the system, install all required dependencies (including target ROS2 distribution), setup key environment